Nishika2900/Aerofit-Descriptive-Statistics-Probability/README.md

 ## Achievements
 - **Data Cleaning and Preparation:** Successfully handled missing values and outliers.
 - **Descriptive Statistics:** Provided detailed insights into the dataset using summary statistics.
-- **Visualizations:** Created various visualizations to understand the relationships between variables.
+- **Visualizations:** Created various visualizations to understand relationships between variables.
-- **Probability Analysis:** Applied binomial and normal distribution to analyze fitness scores and income.
+- **Probability Analysis:** Applied binomial and normal distributions to analyze fitness scores and income.

 ## Tools and Libraries
 - **Python:** Programming language used.